Babak (Bo) YaghmaieAdjunct Professor (Fall term)

-Babak (Bo) Yaghmaie is a partner in the Cooley Business department and a member of the Emerging Companies and Venture Capital practice groups.
-He joined the firm in 2009 and is resident in the New York and Palo Alto offices.
-Yaghmaie is the head of the New York Business Technology Group.
-His practice entails the representation of private and publicly-held emerging growth high technology and life science companies, leading investment banks and venture capital funds, with a particular focus on private placements and venture financings, public offerings of equity securities, and mergers and acquisitions.
+Babak (Bo) Yaghmaie is the firmwide corporate head of vertical initiative & strategy at Cooley LLP.
+Bo's practice entails the representation of private and publicly held emerging growth, high technology and life science companies, leading investment banks and venture capital funds, with a particular focus on seed and venture financings, IPOs, public offerings of equity securities, and mergers and acquisitions.

-Prior to joining Cooley, Yaghmaie headed the New York Corporate & Securities Technology group and Venture Capital practice at Pillsbury Winthrop Shaw Pittman.
+Prior to joining Cooley, Bo headed the New York corporate & securities technology group and venture capital practice at Pillsbury Winthrop Shaw Pittman.
 Prior to that, he was a co-founding partner of the New York office of Wilson Sonsini Goodrich & Rosati.